 Could one man really do that much damage to an Arizona institution as high profile and important as the Fiesta Bowl?
-More likely, the nonprofit scandal of the year was a group effort fueled by a dysfunctional board.
+More likely, the nonprofit scandal of the year was a group effort fueled by a dysfunctional board that lost signed of its nonprofit board governance responsibilities.
 The Fiesta Bowl board bears all the hallmarks of a board more interested in administering than governing the organization.
 Still, there are lessons to be learned from the Fiesta Bowl’s governance and oversight failures.

 We know from news reports that John Junker, the Fiesta Bowl’s CEO, was a charismatic leader who believed the Fiesta Bowl was “his life.”
 However, no one individual can legally control a public charity such as the Fiesta Bowl.
 The chief executive does not have the power to override decisions of the board.
 Ultimately the CEO serves at the pleasure of the board.
 So where was the board when Mr. Junker was racking up a $33,000 tab for his Pebble Beach birthday party and millions in expense account charges?

 The board has a duty to review the performance and set compensation for the chief executive and if necessary, censure or even terminate the chief executive.
 It would be interesting to know whether the Fiesta Bowl ever assessed John Junker’s performance and if so, whether that assessment was based on anything other than increasing revenues and successful deal-making.